 starts in the hospital.
 It may include:

-Reye syndrome, do not give ASA to your child without talking to your doctor.
+Reye syndrome, do not give aspirin to your child without talking to your doctor.
 If your child is

 exposed to or develops